NachtRaveVL/Lepton-FLiR-Arduino/README.md

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.

 The datasheet for the IC is available from <https://lepton.flir.com/wp-content/uploads/2019/02/flir-lepton-engineering-datasheet-203.pdf>.
+Additional interface documentation is available from <https://www.flir.com/globalassets/imported-assets/document/flir-lepton-software-interface-description-document.pdf>.

 ## Supported Microcontrollers